sarkershantonu/Utilities/README.md

 # Utilities

-This project targetd for having all common utilities that I used in different project
+List of common utilities that I used in different project

 # Target
 Having different utilities to make testing life easier